kb674/Fundamental_Project/README.md

 # Risk Assessment
 A risk assessment has been carried out periodically throughout the project.
 Here is a link to all screenshots of assessments done.
 Throughout the project as we learned more about the tools and technologies used, I began to identify different risks and different methods to reduce and stop these risks which can be seen from the first assessment to the last.
 A good example is...

 The final assessment also has a review which states what actually happened.
+(Link risk assessment)

 # Reflection
 The project was a success in terms on delivering a MVP in terms of applicaiton, testing and automation tools required.
 Some points of success where the CRUD functionality and the use of jenkins to automate the test.

-Some points to improve on next time are: intergration testing.
-After seeing my results I realzied that my integration tests which seemed to have passed did not actually do what I intended at all and in this sense they have failed.
-Form this I have learnt the importance of checking the testing reports.

 Some features I want to implement next.
 If I had another week to work on this project I would add to the MVP by removing all errors such as if I too long work, give the wrong longboard id.
 This can be resolved by actually writing error messages into the code and changing to a select form.